aparnak22/CinnamonCinema/README.md

 ## Possible Enhancements

-1. Return the allocated seat number.
+1. Return the allocated seat number. - Done
 2. Do not split a single request across rows.
 This would require the program to look at previous rows to allocate any empty seats.
-3. Display seating plan.
+3. Create customised seating plan.
-4. Allow user to choose seats.
+4. Display seating plan.
-5. Create customised seating plan.
+5. Allow user to choose seats.